 What to Do:

-While the Town Council considers this legislation at its November 2 meeting, we encourage everyone to visit Chevy Chase Village’s website for quiet landscapers.
+While the Town Council considers this legislation at its November 2 meeting, we encourage everyone to visit Chevy Chase Village’s website for quiet and green landscapers, including Backyard Bounty, The Greener Side and Solar Mowing.
 As most gas-powered leaf blowers typically last two years, we encourage everyone to show their landscaper how their leaf blowers are potentially illegal (i.e, anything above 70 db, name plate and decibel level is on each machine in bold print) and discuss the possibility of new legislation in Somerset and elsewhere, in the hope that they will consider buying battery-powered leaf blowers within the next two years.
 For those doing their own landscaping, Strosniders Hardware offers some excellent choices of battery-powered and electric leaf blowers.
 The Environment Committee is also recommending that the Town Council create a “Swap Fund,” which will be used to incentivize neighbors to transition to electric or battery-powered leaf blowers and retire their gas-powered leaf blowers.
 We recommend $100 be offered to neighbors willing to make this change.